Order within for Monday delivery(excl. public hol)

 Improving Work Health and Safety

 While Australia’s injury rate of 3.5% is well below the global average of 12.1%, the human and economic impact of workplace injuries and illnesses remains substantial.
-With over 139,000 serious workers’ compensation claims in 2023, organisations must prioritise:
+With over 139,000 serious workers’ compensation claims in 2023, organisations must prioritise effective workplace safety strategies, including:

 • Preventing body-stressing injuries, the leading cause of claims (32.7%)